 This visa is valid for 30 days and costs £95.

 UK Transit visa

-This visa enables you to pass through the UK in transit if you’re changing flights or travelling through the UK on the way to another country.
+This visa enables you to pass through the UK in transit if you’re changing flights or traveling through the UK on the way to another country.

-There are two types of transit visa.
+There are two types of transit visas.
 These are:

 - Direct Airside Transit visa – if you are changing flights and not passing through UK border control.
 This costs £35 and lasts for 24 hours.

 - Visitor in Transit visa – if you’re passing through border control but on the way to another country.
 This costs £64 and lasts for 48 hours.

 You can apply for short-stay visas at the UK visa application center in your home country.
 See a list of UK visa application centers worldwide here.
 You can also apply online through the UK Home Office Visas and Immigration Service website.

 If you are traveling from a country listed here, you will need to have a tuberculosis test if you are coming to the UK for more than 6 months.

 The UK Visas and Immigration website has information on managing your visa application, containing information on things such as getting documents back and reporting a change in your circumstances.